forax/write_your_own_java_framework/COMPANION.md

-# Tip and Tricks used in the implementation
+# Tips and Tricks used in the implementation

 ## ThreadLocal